French drain vs surface drain and the one choice that saves your Houston foundation

 Or, skip the hassle and protect your home

-If you've read this and realized that drainage is more about civil engineering and laser-levels than just digging a trench, we're here to help.
+If you've read this and realized that drainage is more about civil engineering and proper levels than just digging a trench, we're here to help.
 Professional drainage work helps you avoid costly mistakes, protect your property, and get lasting results done right.

-• No complicated math or laser-leveling in the humidity.
+• No complicated math or leveling in the humidity.

 • No renting heavy trenchers or hauling off tons of clay.